BerMu147/DevOps_Clusters/README.md

 - MSS Directory contains NGINX related files like config, Shell script and docker compose.

-* Portainer Directory contains various setup examples and versions of Portainer service.
+- Portainer Directory contains various setup examples and versions of Portainer service.

-/azuredevops Cirectory contains setup of GoDaddy Updater for Azure DevOps registry.
+- azuredevops Cirectory contains setup of GoDaddy Updater for Azure DevOps registry.

-dev Directory contains separate application services that were used as centralised logging.
+- dev Directory contains separate application services that were used as centralised logging.
 You can find setup for Graylog, MongoDB and ElasticSearch services.

-mssql Directory is a database used for separate application on Server.
+- mssql Directory is a database used for separate application on Server.
 It contains SQL and YAML files dedicated for their separate purposes.

-registry Directory is used for records related purposes.
+- registry Directory is used for records related purposes.
 It contains Authorization passwords and secrets (of course this is removed for security reasons).

-traefik Directory contains configuration and setup for Traefik load balancer.
+- traefik Directory contains configuration and setup for Traefik load balancer.
 It is used for trafficking and adjusting other Docker services.

 ### ASSISTANT CLUSTER ###